WebStyleProduction24/msk-company23/wp-content/plugins/page-scroll-to-id/readme.txt

 6. Visual editor "Insert Page scoll to id target" modal

 == Changelog ==

+= 1.6.3 =

+* Fixed a bug which was breaking page scrolling in some WordPress themes/installations in version 1.6.2.
+* Fixed a bug regarding links with URL in non-latin characters (e.g. Greek, Cyrillic etc.).
+* Better plugin version control for multisite installations.
+* Fixed PHP 7 notices and warnings.
+* Plugin is now enabled by default on all links with a non-empty hash value (e.g. #some-id) in their URL.
+* Changed default scroll duration from 1000 to 800 milliseconds.
+* Added support for anchors inside SVG elements.
+* Added new option 'Verify target position and readjust scrolling if necessary'.
+* Added new option 'Use element custom offset when scrolling from/to different pages'.
+* Added new option 'Remove URL hash when scrolling from/to different pages'.

 = 1.6.2 =
 * Changed default options for scroll duration and easing type.
 Plugin is now enabled by default on WordPress menu items/links.
 These changes affect only first-time installations (upgrading won't change these options).